Tuesday, July 14, 2015

 “Slow down, Dear,” he said, words dripping with mischievous inflection.
 She didn’t, and they hurried after her.

-After lunch at a courtyard restaurant, Julie pushed her plate aside and asked, “Where to?”
+Julie pushed her plate aside after lunch at a courtyard restaurant and asked, “Where to?”

 Don stretched in his chair and yawned.
 “A nice nap?”